 #5…Work to find a solution when there is a problem

-My momma friend, don’t go on a screen time eradication campaign if your kids mess up.
+Don’t go on a screen time eradication campaign if your kids mess up.
 You need to help them form healthy media habits, not alienate them.
 If the guidelines you established aren’t working, discuss them and adjust.
 Discover why they don’t work and find a solution.
 The first tech use standard I set in our home resulted in disaster.
 I had to micromanage it, and the girls were obsessing over their turn and bickering with each other.
 When we went to unlimited tech time, we had so much more peace in our home.

-So, what do you think, my momma friend?
+So, what do you think, my friend?
 Do you think you need to help your kids form healthy tech habits?
 Are these five things realistic?
 Which do you think will be the hardest for you to implement?
 Let’s talk about it.

 Get more tips on my Pinterest board “Healthy Tech Habits”